Meet the Team

 Kaitlin Southwick was born and raised in Old Greenwich, CT.
 However, in June of 2006 she visited New Orleans to help with the post-Katrina relief efforts.
 Although she was only 16 years old, this city stole Miss Kaitlin's heart, and she never looked back.
 Miss Kaitlin attended Tulane University and graduated in 2012 with a bachelor of arts in child psychology.
 I completed my student teaching that fall, earning a certification in early childhood education.This will be her fourth year teaching Kindergarten at Holy Name.
 When Miss Kaitlin is not teaching, she likes to sail, kayak, and spend time at the beach.
 She is looking forward to another great school year!

 Langston Terrel is a native New Orleanian and graduate of De La Salle (99').
 He earned a Bachelor of Science in Business Entrepreneurship from Southern University at New Orleans (12').
-Coach Terrel has been teaching the past three years at Lake Forest Charter School.
-This will be his second year at Holy Name of Jesus since he coached 5th grade football and basketball last year.
-Coach Terrel's hobbies include reading, writing, playing chess/basketball, and riding his bike.
-He believes that great hearts develop great people!
+Coach Terrel will be entering is third year at Holy Name of Jesus.
+In addition to being a P.E. techer, he has coached 6th grade football, 7th grade basketball, Track and Field coordinator, and served as Chess Club moderator last year.
+Coach Terrel's hobbies include reading, writing, playing chess/basketball, and spending time with his family.
+“Do your best when your best is required; your best is required each day” is one of Coach Terrel’s favorite quotes.
+Coach Terrel believes in building relationships, respect, having a joy-filled heart, and teamwork.

 Agatha Vidrine began working at Holy Name of Jesus in 1994 as a Teacher Assistant.
-During these 22 years, she spent time assisting in both Kindergarten and the Pre-K 4 program.
-In 2002, she began working with the Later Gators after-school program and continues to do so.
+Since then she has spent time assisting in both Kindergarten and the Pre-K 4 program.
+In 2002, she began working with the Later Gators after-school program and continues to do so still today.
+She started her current position as a Pre-K 3 Teacher Assistant in the fall of 2016.
 Agatha is the loving wife of Hilton “Tony” Vidrine and proud mother of Alyssa Vidrine, HNJ alumna class of 2000.
-Outside of HNJ, Agatha enjoys spending time with her family, traveling with her friends, and enjoying all of the unique things New Orleans has to offer.
-She looks forward to starting her next chapter at HNJ in the new Pre-K 3 program.
+Outside of HNJ Agatha enjoys spending time with her family, traveling with her friends, and enjoying all of the unique things New Orleans has to offer.

-Victoria Walters has been teaching for two years and is new to the Holy Name of Jesus community this year.
+Victoria Walters is starting her fourth year of teaching and her second year in the Holy Name of Jesus family.
 She grew up in Metairie and attended Mount Carmel Academy in New Orleans for high school.
-Victoria received a bachelor of science in elementary education and a minor in business administration from Louisiana State University.
+Victoria received a Bachelor of Science in Elementary Education and a Minor in Business Administration from Louisiana State University.
 While at LSU, she was on the Chancellor's Honor Roll.
 Victoria loves the New Orleans Saints and loves to attend all the home games with her mom.
 When she can, she loves to travel.
-Even though she has lived here all of her life, Victoria enjoys exploring new sites and restaurants with family and friends.
+Even though she has lived here all of her life, Mrs. Walters enjoys exploring new sites and restaurants with family and friends.

 Mrs. Zelden grew up in New Orleans and attended Catholic schools.
 After graduating from LSU, Mrs. Zelden taught first grade at St. Aloysius in Baton Rouge.
 She also taught in Fairfax County Schools while living in Northern Virginia for six years.

-Mrs. Zelden has five children, all of whom attended Holy Name.
-She has been an HNJ parent for fourteen years and is a parishioner as well.
+Mrs. Zelden has five children, all of whom attended Holy Name of Jesus.
+She has been an HNJ parent for fifteen years and is a parishioner as well.
 After staying home for many years, Mrs. Zelden joined the faculty in 2012.

 In her spare time, she enjoys reading and traveling with her family.